 - Following your hearing, members of the HTB can maintain, alter, or reverse SGI's penalty.

-- You will be notified by mail within a week of your hearing about the HTB's decision.
+- You will be notified by email or by mail if an email is not available, within a week of your hearing about the HTB's decision.

 - The decision is binding and cannot be appealed.